Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 # C# - Nice to have - Syntax, constructs and features

-C#.NET isn't a universal formula; its team with community assistance doesn't possess unbounded resources.
-However, this platform could offer extra features and foundations, which can only boost its charm.
+C#.NET isn't a universal formula, and its team (counting the community) doesn't possess unbounded resources.
+However, this platform could offer extra features and foundations, which would only boost its charm.

 ## More base interfaces